-Anesthesia services at NewYork-Presbyterian Lawrence Hospital are provided by the Lawrence Division of Westchester Anesthesiologists.
+Anesthesia services at NewYork-Presbyterian Westchester (formerly Lawrence Hospital) are provided by the Lawrence Division of Westchester Anesthesiologists.
 We are a physician-only practice of anesthesiologists board-certified by the American Board of Anesthesiology.

 Our primary role is to ensure your safety and comfort in the peri-operative period.
 We administer anesthetics and analgesics to patients of all ages, including infants and women in labor, to make your experience as a surgical patient here as safe, comfortable, and pleasant as possible.
 We also assist in the care of critically ill patients and provide treatment to patients with acute and chronic pain.

 We are available around-the-clock to provide anesthesia for elective and emergency surgeries.
 We provide services for all types of procedures except open-heart cases.

 Prior to bringing patients into the operating room (OR), the anesthesiologists will: